KittyGiraudel/site/_posts/2014-01-20-json-in-sass.md

 ## Introducing SassyJSON

 Fabrice and I recently released [SassyJSON](https://github.com/HugoGiraudel/SassyJSON), a Sass-powered API to communicate with JavaScript through JSON.
-Basically it's `json-decode` and `json-encode` in Sass.
+Basically it’s `json-decode` and `json-encode` in Sass.

 _Why_, you ask?
 Well, I guess that could be useful at some point.
 With maps coming up in Sass 3.3, we are about to have real structured data in Sass.
 It will soon be very easy to have a config object (understand a map) or a media-query handler (a map again).
 Being able to encode those objects to JSON and move them out of the stylesheet opens us to a lot of new horizons.
-I'll leave you the only judge of what you'll do with this.
+I’ll leave you the only judge of what you’ll do with this.

 On my side, I already found a usecase.
 You may know [Bootcamp](https://github.com/thejameskyle/bootcamp), a Jasmine-like testing framework made in Sass for Sass by [James Kyle](https://twitter.com/thejameskyle) (with a Grunt port).
 I am using Bootcamp for [SassyLists](https://github.com/Team-Sass/SassyLists).
 I am using Bootcamp for [SassyMatrix](https://github.com/HugoGiraudel/SassyMatrix).
 We are using Bootcamp for [SassyJSON](https://github.com/HugoGiraudel/SassyJSON).
 This makes sure our Sass code is clean and efficient.